Best Everyday Carry Mistakes You Need To Avoid

 1. Its usefulness to a survival scenario or its Criticality.

-2. How often you will most likely use the tool or its Frequency of Use.
+2. How often will you use the tool or its Frequency of Use?

 3. Its overall Size and Weight.

-If you then take each of these categories and give them a couple of subcategories and represent these with some numbers you can create a nice priority chart.
+If you then take each of these categories, give them a couple of subcategories, and represent them with some numbers, you can create a nice priority chart.

 For example, you can use the following numbering system: